US Army civilian human resource specialist completes 35-year Army, civil service career

+ABERDEEN PROVING GROUND, Md. – A U.S. Army civilian human resource specialist at the U.S. military’s premier Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) formation recently retired following more than three and a half decades of uniformed and civil service.

-Gary Overman (left), an Army civilian at the 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) Command, talks with Angela Howze (center) and her husband Reginald Howze (right) at her retirement ceremony.
-Angela Howze, a U.S. Army civilian human resource specialist at the 20th CBRNE Command, was recognized for her 35 years of Army and civil service during her widely attended retirement ceremony on Aberdeen Proving Ground, Maryland, May 22.
-U.S. Army photo by Angel D. Martinez-Navedo.
+Angela D. Howze, a U.S. Army civilian human resource specialist at the 20th CBRNE Command, was recognized for her 35 years of Army and civil service during her widely attended retirement ceremony on Aberdeen Proving Ground, Maryland, May 22.

+The ceremony was hosted by Col. Scott J. Smith, the chief of staff for the 20th CBRNE Command, and attended by Col. Phillip Murrell, the deputy commander of 20th CBRNE Command, along with numerous leaders, Soldiers and Army civilians.

+After 20 years of uniformed service, Howze retired from the U.S. Army as a sergeant 1st class on Fort Drum, New York, in 2009.

 |Date Taken: